kattyavar-shika/java-training/src/com/kattyavar/shika/main/java/live_session/febmdfiles/springboot/Singleton-Design-Pattern.md

 - The **volatile** keyword prevents reordering of instructions and guarantees that the reference is assigned only after the object is fully constructed, ensuring Thread B always sees a fully initialized object.

+# Key Differences between a volatile variable and a normal variable:

+- Normal Variable: When one thread updates the value of a normal variable, the change might not be visible to other threads immediately, due to caching or optimizations done by the JVM or the CPU.
+Each thread could have its own cached copy of the variable.

+- Volatile Variable: When a variable is declared as volatile, any read or write to the variable is directly performed on the main memory (i.e., the heap).
+This ensures that all changes to the variable are immediately visible to all other threads.
+The JVM ensures that the value is read from and written to the main memory directly, not cached in registers or CPU caches.